aaronpdennis/congress-maps/README.md

 3. `unzip` that file
 4. convert the districts shapefile to GeoJSON
 5. process the districts GeoJSON data with a `node` script
-6. use tippecanoe to create a vector `mbtiles` file
+6. use Tippecanoe to create a vector `mbtiles` file
 7. upload your data to Mapbox
 8. modify the Mapbox style source to reference your account
 9. modify `index.html` to reference your account and access token

 To complete these steps, run the commands below.
 Replace `MAPBOX_USERNAME` with your Mapbox username, `MAPBOX_DEFAULT_ACCESS_TOKEN` with your mapbox default access token, and `MAPBOX_ACESS_TOKEN` with a `uploads:write` scope access token from your [Mapbox account](https://www.mapbox.com/studio/account/tokens).

-Using [Tippecanoe](https://github.com/mapbox/tippecanoe) provides more control over how the geometries are tiled into a map.
-For example, using the Mapbox Studio default upload will not show a zoomed-out full country view of the data because the boundaries are so detailed; the default upload thinks you are only interested in looking closer at the data.
+[Tippecanoe](https://github.com/mapbox/tippecanoe) provides more control over how the geometries are tiled into a map.
+For comparison, using the Mapbox Studio default upload will not show a zoomed-out full country view of the data because the boundaries are so detailed; the default upload thinks you are only interested in looking closer at the data.
 Tippecanoe stops  oversimplification of the geometry and also specifies a min/max zoom level.

 ```
 # setup Mapbox account name and access tokens